 …used to write a regular column on science entrepreneurship for the MiscroSoft Canada website.

-…is the founder and Executive Editor of the Interdisciplinary Journal of Health Sciences, which is –to the best of my knowledge– the first and only peer-reviewed health sciences academic journal run entirely by undergraduate students.
+…is the founder and Executive Editor of the Interdisciplinary Journal of Health Sciences, which is the first and only French-English bilingual peer-reviewed health sciences academic journal run entirely by students.

 …is the namesake of “Dr Atul Deonandan”, who is a character on the Canadian TV show ReGenesis.